Colloidal Gelation with Non-Sticky Particles: Discussion

 \section{Discussion}

-To better illustrate the effect of NS particles, here we consider two limits, \figref{fig5}.
+To better illustrate the effect of NS particles, here we consider two limits, \figref{fig6}.
 For infinitely-large NS particles ($d_{\rm NS} \to \infty$), the colloids behave as a continuum which is geometrically confined between solid-wall boundaries, i.e., the surfaces of NS particles.
 Within the colloidal phase, the real volume fraction is $\phi_{\rm eff}$ rather than $\phi_{\rm g}$, and the diffusion, as well as aggregation, is purely mediated by the background solvent of viscosity $\eta_{\mathrm{f}}$.
 As the gelation time is proportional to the Brownian time $\tau_{\rm B}$, we expect the scaling to be $t_{\rm g} \sim \eta_{\mathrm{f}} (\phi_{\rm eff})^\alpha$, where $\alpha$ refers to an interaction-dependent exponent.

-At another limit with $d_{\rm NS} \to 0$, the NS particles form a continuum background in which sticky colloids are distributed, \figref{fig5}\,(right).
+At another limit with $d_{\rm NS} \to 0$, the NS particles form a continuum background in which sticky colloids are distributed, \figref{fig6}\,(right).
 In such case, confinement for colloids is absent so that the gelation time scales with the absolute volume fraction $\phi_{\rm g}$ rather than the effective one $\phi_{\rm eff}$.
 The continuum background is essentially a hard-sphere suspension, whose viscosity $\eta_{\rm NS}$ increases with the volume fraction of NS particles \cite{mewis2012colloidal}.
 Though such suspension is not a simple Newtonian fluid of viscosity $\eta_{\rm NS}$ in general, we may expect so because the situation is close to equilibrium \cite{mari2014shear}.
 In this sense, the gelation time then has the form $t_{\rm g} \sim \eta_{\rm NS}(\phi_{\rm g})^\alpha$.
+For the smallest $d_{\rm NS}=d$ we investigate, the background viscosity $\eta_{\rm NS}$ increases with $\phi_{\rm NS}$ roughly in a Krieger--Dougherty manner \cite{doi:10.1122/1.548848} (Supplementary Note 7).

 The above arguments can be generalized by using an effective background viscosity $\eta_{\rm eff}$ and an effective colloidal volume fraction $\phi_{\rm eff}^{\rm g}$ (differing from $\phi_{\rm eff}$ in Eq.\,\eqref{eq2}) as follow: